The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Data

 ACT\footnote{\url{https://act.princeton.edu/}} was a \SI{6}{m} off-axis Gregorian telescope that operated from 2007 to 2022 from the Atacama Desert in Chile at an altitude of 5190\,m.
 It observed the CMB with three generations of receivers: MBAC, ACTPol and AdvACT.
 The MBAC receiver used ${\sim}3000$ transition edge sensor (TES) detectors to observe in bands centered at 148, 218 and 277\,GHz without polarization sensitivity \cite{ACT_overview}.
 ACTPol was the first polarization sensitive receiver to be installed on the ACT platform, and used two arrays of TES at 146\,GHz and a third array with dichroic TES observing at 146 and 90\,GHz \cite{ACTPol_overview}.
 The final iteration, AdvACT, initially comprised 3072 TES detectors operating in 3 bands centred at 98, 150, and 220\,GHz \cite{AdvACT_detectors}.
 Two additional bands, centred at 27 and 39\,GHz, were added in 2020 \cite{Koopman_2018_ACT_LF}.

-ACT maps and derived products are available on the LAMBDA website in a series of data releases (DR1--5),\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_prod_table.html}} the most recent complete release being DR5 which included data from 2008 to 2018.
+ACT maps and derived products are available on the LAMBDA website in a series of data releases (DR1--6),\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_prod_table.html}} the most recent complete release being DR6 which included data from 2008 to 2022.
 Hilton et al.\ 2021~\cite{Hilton_2021} presented a catalogue of more than 4000 SZ-selected clusters in DR5.
 The catalogue was built from the $98$ and $\SI{150}{GHz}$ maps, which are at frequencies where the tSZ spectral distortion is negative and near where its amplitude peaks.
-In these bands, ACT had a resolution of $2'$ and $1.4'$, respectively, on more than $\SI{18000}{deg^2}$ of the sky, with varying noise level, although only $\SI{12000}{deg^2}$ were used for the blind search because of contamination from dust emission as well as stellar density at low Galactic latitudes.
+In these bands, ACT had a resolution of $2'$ and $1.4'$, respectively, on more than $\SI{18000}{deg^2}$ of the sky, with varying noise level, although only $\SI{12000}{deg^2}$ were used for the blind search because of contamination from dust emission as well as high density of stars at low Galactic latitudes, that could make the optical confirmation more difficult \cite{Hilton_2021}.
 Clusters were blindly detected using a multi-frequency matched filter, using a Universal Pressure Profile \cite{arnaud2010} with a minimum signal-to-noise-ratio of 4.
 Among these clusters, about $140$ pairs of likely physically bound clusters were flagged.
 The DR5 tSZ cluster catalogues, including a dedicated catalogue of cluster pairs, are available on LAMBDA.\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_dr5_szcluster_catalog_get.html}}